cthomas-ml/syc-syn-latents/docs/3-methods.md

 ## Results on similar train/test data

+In CCS every prompt gets manipulated into two prompts - one representing each answer of the two-choice question.
+The two samples are then passed through the model to calculate an embedding vector.

-Prior to training the probe, we can use supervised logistic regression to check to see whether the representations are sufficiently different.
+From that point we can use the vectors and their labels to train a logistic regression model to determine whether the vectors are easily distinguished.
+If not, we are unlikely to successfully train a CCS probe.

 We can then remove labels and run CCS.
 Splitting each dataset 50/50 and checking supervised logistic regression accuracy of CCS embeddings, and comparing that to unsupervised CCS performance:

 | Dataset (50/50 split)      |     Logistic Regression on Latents| CCS  result |
 --------------------------------|----------------|----------------|